viksri98/i3blocks/README.md

 Gets the network and whether it is connected using nmcli

 ## storage.sh
-Gets the storage left in /dev/nvme0n1p3, the partition I use for my personal machine.
-Can be changed trivially.
+Gets the storage left in the first /dev/ partition, the partition I use for my personal machine.

 ## config
 The config file for i3blocks, look here for how to use each script.